 - Cosmetologists: $23,140

-Though graduating from a career or vocational program does not guarantee you will earn more, the BLS reports that earnings generally tend to improve with higher education.
+Again, graduating from a career or vocational program does not guarantee you to earn more, though the BLS reports that earnings generally tend to improve with higher education.
 Salaries also tend to be higher for in-demand professionals, and for those living in areas with a higher-than-average cost of living.

 Job and training statistics